malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 You can choose one [here](https://themes.gohugo.io/).
 I ended up choosing PaperMod.

-Go to the theme's github page, which you can usually get to by clicking Download.
+Go to the theme's GitHub page, which you can get to by clicking Download on the Themes page.
 Cd into blog/mBblog and git clone the theme into the theme folder.
 In my case, I used:

 ```